 Financial Verification Form

 We ask that all international students submit a financial verification form.
 You will need to submit this form along with a bank statement or certificate of deposit showing sufficient liquid funds for your estimated cost of attendance.
-If a sponsor or government office is financing your education, you will need to supply a student financial guarantee letter (FGL) from your sponsoring agency or government office.

 1-20 & DS-2019

-You must present the certificate of eligibility (I-20 or DS-2019) at a U.S. consulate or embassy when applying for a U.S. visa.
+You must present the Certificate of Eligibility (I-20 or DS-2019) at a U.S. consulate or embassy when applying for a U.S. visa.